isaacake/Personal-Finance-Tracker/README.md

 ---

-## 🧾 Datasource
+## 🧾 Data source
-The dataset was gotten from om a tutorial on youtube by Evergreen Digital Tech Solution. https://www.youtube.com/watch?v=vlrTMK6zbw0
+The dataset was gotten from a tutorial on youtube by Evergreen Digital Tech Solution. https://www.youtube.com/watch?v=vlrTMK6zbw0

 ## 🧾 Dataset Description

-The dataset used in this project captures real-life finance entries across various categories from January 2021 to October 2021:
+The dataset used in this project from January 2021 to October 2021, captures real-life finance entries across various categories from January 2021 to October 2021:

 | Column Name      | Description                                   |
 |------------------|-----------------------------------------------|